insidemordecai/website/content/about/index.md

 This site makes use of GoatCounter which is an open-source and privacy-friendly web analytics platform.
 No cookies or ads are in place.

-No permission is needed to copy, distribute, or modify the content of this site.
-Credit is appreciated but not required (unless for commercial purposes).
+This site is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This implies you are free to utilise the content found here in its current form, as part of a remix or mashup, or as a basis of new creations.
+Remember to provide appropriate credit to me and refrain from using it for commercial intents.

 <!-- organise alphabetically -->
 [blowfish]: https://blowfish.page/ "A powerful, lightweight theme for Hugo built with Tailwind CSS."